swimmingly/yodrew.github.io/make.md

 1. download all plans at once with the [darkroom retreat zip file](/darkroom-retreat.zip).
 Extract (decompress) the file.
 In the _make_ folder, find:
     - a complete set of PDF plans
     - all photos below plus extras from website
-    - SVG source files of plans for modifying them (originally drawn in [Inkscape](http://inkscape.org)
+    - SVG source files of plans for modifying them, originally drawn in [Inkscape](http://inkscape.org)
     - I would love it if someone made
         - 3D versions of these drawings with Sketchup
         - assembly instructions for the components like IKEA